mevansam/openstack-cookbook/README.md

 environments.
 The goal of this framework is to be able to describe a distributed OpenStack deployment in an executable template which can be shared with the community.

+> This README assumes that you are familiar with the Chef automation
+> framework and the basics of using Knife to interact with a Chef Server.

 ## Overview

 This cookbook evolved from an effort to make it easier to use the OpenStack Chef cookbooks available on